Why some dialysis patients no need take the Binder?

 Hi Faconnerd,

 I’d be sure to ask your wife’s dietitian how Renvela should be taken.
 It’s my understanding (and the full prescribing information says this) is to take it WITH means.
-In my old clinic where I worked as a social worker, the dietitian told patients to take their phosphate binder during means rather than before or after meals.
+In my old clinic where I worked as a social worker, the dietitian told patients to take their phosphate binder during meals rather than before or after meals.
 Here’s what the FDA approved prescribing information says:

 " 17 PATIENT COUNSELING INFORMATION